mulesoft-assets/template-sfdc2db-contact-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Template is implemented on this XML, directed by one flow responsible of excecuting the logic.
 For the purpose of this particular Template the *mainFlow* just executes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing), which handles all the logic of it.
-This flow has Exception Handling that basically consists on invoking the *errorHandlingFlow* defined in *errorHandling.xml* file.